custom-computing-ic/fastc/doc/reports/interim/report.md

 hardware acceleration solution and the MaxCompiler toolchain and API which represent the target of the MaxC compilation process.
-We also look at the LARA language which will be used as part of the design flow to specify and apply optimzation strategies both to the original source code and to the resulting dataflow desing.
+We also look at the LARA language which will be used as part of the design flow to specify and apply optimization strategies both to the original source code and to the resulting dataflow design.
 We also summarize related work in the area of high level synthesis tools.

 ## Streaming Dataflow Architectures